OliverGilan/olivergilan.github.io/content/blog/How to Create Blog with Hugo.md

 ```
 {{< /code >}}

-This take the `main` menu and for each item in it renders a `<li>` tag with a link to that page's URL and it's title.
+This takes the `main` menu and for each item in it renders a `<li>` tag with a link to that page's URL and it's title.

 By default Hugo pluralizes the titles which I do not want because I want the menu to say `Blog` not `Blogs`.
 To disable the pluralization add the following to your config file:
 {{< code file="config.toml">}}